 Ranker polls can also offer rich data on your users.
 If you embed multiple lists, we can provide you with anonymous data that compares your users' preferences across a variety of topics.

 If this is so great, why is it free?Our main goal is to power the best rankings about all topics, based on aggregated user votes.
 The more votes our polls receive, the more accurate our rankings become.
 Ranker's own Ultimate Lists combine user lists with all votes about a topic, including votes on sites like yours.
 Just imagine all that delicious data pooling into one place... it gives us goosebumps.

 While we don't plan to ever charge for these embeddable lists, in the future we will be rolling out a subscription version of the list widget for eCommerce companies and other publishers who want each item on the list to link to a unique page within their site.

 What does Ranker's embeddable list do that I can't just do myself?These portable lists have been known to eat 18 hot dogs in one 10-minute sitting.

 And the Ranker list you embed changes and updates as visitors vote on items.
-Sure, you can always make a static list about something - find the content, search google images and design something on your own site.
-But if you want your visitors to rank the list, you need our app.
-(PS - thousands of sites have used our app to post static lists as well)
+Sure, you can always make a static list about something - find the content, search Google Images and design something on your own site.
+But if you want your visitors to rank the list, you need to use our widget.
+(PS - thousands of sites have used our widget to post static lists as well)

 What happens if I delete my Ranker list?
 Will the list on my site live on?No. The list you embedded will be driven out to the country... to our cousin Rankster’s farm... where it will be able to run and romp and play in the fresh air, eat treats all day, and chase rabbits.